markjprice/cs12dotnet8/docs/aspnetcoremvc-03.md

 ```

 The first `ModelBinding` action method will implicitly be used for all other types of HTTP requests, like `GET`, `PUT`, `DELETE`, and so on, because the second ModelBinding action method is decorated with `[HttpPost]`.

-6. In the `Views\Home` folder, add a new file named `ModelBinding.cshtml`.
-7. Modify its contents, as shown in the following markup:
+6. In the `Views\Home` folder, add a new file named `ModelBinding.cshtml` and modify its contents, as shown in the following markup:
 ```html
 @model HomeModelBindingViewModel
 @{